oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 mechanism for implementing TOSCA nodes that can be used as an alternative to *implementation artifacts*.
 Substitution allows for simplified representations of complex systems that *abstract away* technology or vendor-specific implementation details.
-More generic nodes that expect to be *substituted* are based on node templates that are annotated with the `substitute` directive.
+Abstract nodes that expect to be *substituted* are based on node templates that are annotated with the `substitute` directive.
 Service templates advertize their ability to provide substituting implementations using the `substitution_mapping` section in the service template definition.
-Substitution mapping can also be used to provide alternative implementation(s) (on a more detailed level) to those already defined in the node type or node template.

 The content in this section is normative unless otherwise labeled except:
   - the examples
   - references unless labelled as normative.

-## 15.1 Substitution Mapping <a name=substitution-mapping></a>
+## 15.1 Substitution Mapping

 The `substitution_mapping` section in a service template serves four
 purposes: